Ports of Call

 Presidente Juscelino Kubitschek International Airport is generally referred to as Brasilia International Airport.
 It is the key entry point for those visiting Brazil's capital.
 The airport is just seven miles (11km) from central Brasilia and serves over 14 million passengers annually.

 There are a number of passenger facilities at Brasilia International Airport.
-Some favourites include the airport's movie theatres located on the upper level.
+Some favourites include the airport's movie theatre located on the upper level and numerous restaurants and stores.
 There are also gardens for passengers to stroll through.
-On the downside, the airport doesn't have great public transport options connecting it to the city.
-However, the airport is currently undergoing a major upgrade ahead of the 2014 FIFA World Cup.

 The airport is situated seven miles (11km) southwest of Brasilia.